OpenWaterFoundation/cdss-model-cu-sw-yampa/README.md

 <a name="release-notes"></a>
 ## Release Notes ##

-* [2017-10-01] Initialize Git/GitHub repository using StateCU ym2015 dataset from CDSS website.
+* [2017-10-01] Initialize Git/GitHub repository using StateCU and StateMod ym2015 datasets from CDSS website.